Octagon-simon/octaValidate/README.md

 ```
 > Make sure that all input elements have a unique identifier.
 If you fail to attach an id to the input element, any validation rule applied to the element will be ignored.

-Now you need to create a new instance of this function and pass in the **form id** as the first argument.
+Now you need to create a new instance of the function and pass in the **form id** as the first argument.

 Then begin validation on that particular form by invoking the **validate()** method.